expert-hr/expert-hr-docs/docs/source/index.rst

    components/index
    about

-**Expert** is an intelligent recruitment platform.
+**Expert-HR** is an intelligent recruitment platform.
 The service compares information about candidates with job requirements, evaluates their compliance, ranks them by relevance and generates personalized interview questions.

 .. |logo| image:: ../img/en/logo_en.png